MeanSquaredLogError#

 - class torch_uncertainty.metrics.regression.MeanSquaredLogError(squared=True, **kwargs)[source]#

-Computes the Mean Squared Logarithmic Error (MSLE) regression metric.
+Compute the Mean Squared Logarithmic Error (MSLE).

 This metric is commonly used in regression problems where the relative difference between predictions and targets is of greater importance than the absolute difference.
 It is particularly effective for datasets with wide-ranging magnitudes, as it penalizes underestimation more than overestimation.